iost-official/iost-docs/docs/4-running-iost-node/iWallet.md

 #### Sample - Transfer token by calling contract

 Call function "transfer" of contract "token.iost" by account "admin".
-The last argument of this command is the parameters for function "transfer" which are token type, payer, receiver, amount and optional memo here.
+The last argument of this command is the parameters for function "transfer" which are token type, payer, receiver, amount and optional memo.

 ```
 iwallet --account admin call 'token.iost' 'transfer' '["iost","admin","lispczz","100",""]'